1.2. SimBricks Orchestration

 Experiments can be executed multiple times, for example, to gain statistical insights when including a random or non-deterministic component.
 We call each execution a run of the experiment.
 Each run produces its own output JSON file.
 The file name includes the number of the run.

-SimBricks comes with multiple, ready-to-use component simulators for your experiments in simbricks.orchestration.simulators.
+SimBricks defines multiple, ready-to-use component simulators in the module orchestration/simulators.py.
 These include host, NIC, network, and PCIe device simulators.
-On the orchestration side, each simulator is implemented in a class deriving from Simulator, which provides the necessary commands for their execution.
+Each simulator is defined by a class deriving from Simulator, which provides the necessary commands for their execution.
 We also offer more specialized base classes for the different component types, which implement common member functions, for example, to connect NICs or network component simulators to a host simulator.

 class simbricks.orchestration.simulators.Simulator